Slimline Thank You Card Making Idea Featuring Floral and Botanical Motifs

 - Adhesive

-Thanks so much for checking out my project.
+Thanks so much for checking out this card making project.
 I appreciate your interest.

 More Card Making Ideas: